Multistart Algorithm for Identifying All Optima of Nonconvex Stochastic Functions: MANSO Asymptotic Analysis

 \section{MANSO Asymptotic Analysis}

 ~ MANSO seeks to use as few LSO runs as possible to $\omega$-identify all local minima of $f$ in $\cD$.
 We will show that the total number of LSO runs started by MANSO is finite, even if the algorithm is run forever.
-To this end, we first show the following ratio of balls around any point $a \in \cD \setminus (\cQ_{\tau}\cup \cT_{\omega})$, where $\cQ_\tau$ and $\cT_{\omega}$ are defined in \eqref{eq:Q_def} and \eqref{eq:T_def}, respectively.
+We state our main theoretical results in this section, but to ease presentation, the proofs of lemmas are deferred to the appendix.